SU-SWS/adapt-gatsby-starter/README.md

 - test
 - codeclimate
 - Branch up to date with `dev`
-- Netlify build/deploy preview (TODO)
+- Netlify build/deploy preview

 Pull requests merged into dev will kickoff a Netlify branch deploy for the `dev` branch.
-(TODO)

 ## Release Workflow